Did you know that the Creator of the universe not only knows and loves you, but will sing over you, as well? The prophet Zephaniah tells us so.

 Reflection

 Lord, we turn to You for help to live a humble, honest, and generous life.
-May the fruits of the Holy Spirit grow within us and help us to share the love of Christ with those around us in all circumstances.
+May the fruits of the Holy Spirit continue to grow within us and help us to share the love of Christ with those around us in all circumstances.
 Forgive us for the times we have failed and help us to make amends with those we have hurt.
 We ask this in Jesus’ name, Amen.